EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/io.files.md

 ### io.files.which_dir

 Return the directory in which a matlab program resides.
 Package: Util.files Description: Return the directory in which a matlab program resides.
-This program is a version of "which.m" that trim the
+This program is a version of "which.m" that trim the program name from the full path.